 In February 2016, the FASB issued guidance relating to the accounting for leases.
 This guidance applies a right of use model that requires a lessee to record, for all leases with a lease term of more than 12 months, an asset representing its right to use the underlying asset for the lease term and a liability to make lease payments.
 The lease term is the noncancellable period of the lease, and includes both periods covered by an option to extend the lease, if the lessee is reasonably certain to exercise that option, and periods covered by an option to terminate the lease, if the lessee is reasonably certain not to exercise that termination option.
 The standard is effective for the Company beginning in its fiscal year 2019, including interim periods within those fiscal years, and early adoption is permitted.
-We are currently reviewing the potential impact of this standard.
-However, we would expect that the adoption of this standard will require us to recognize right-of-use assets and lease liabilities that will be material to our consolidated balance sheet given the extent of our lease portfolio.
+We are in the process of developing an implementation plan and beginning to gather information to assess which of our real estate, personal property and other arrangements may meet the definition of a lease as contemplated in the guidance.
+While we are currently reviewing the potential impact of this standard, we would expect that the adoption of this standard will require us to recognize right-of-use assets and lease liabilities that will be material to our consolidated balance sheet given the extent of our lease portfolio.

 In May 2014, the FASB issued guidance relating to revenue recognition from contracts with customers.
 This guidance requires entities to recognize revenue in a way that depicts the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
-New disclosures will also be required about the nature, amount, timing, and uncertainty of revenues and related cash flows.
+New disclosures will also be required about the nature, amount, timing and uncertainty of revenues and related cash flows.
 In August 2015, the FASB issued guidance to defer the effective date by one year and, therefore, the standard is effective for fiscal years and interim periods within those years beginning after December 15, 2017 and is to be applied retrospectively.

 We have begun the process of reviewing our current accounting policies and business practices to identify potential differences that would result from applying the new guidance.
 The majority of our revenue is generated from sales of finished products directly to the consumer, which will continue to be recognized when control is transferred.
-We are also evaluating the impact that the guidance may have on our retail promotional programs, including our loyalty and private label credit card programs, as well as our accounting for gift cards.
+We are also evaluating the impact that the guidance may have on the accounting for our retail promotional programs, including our loyalty and private label credit card programs, as well as gift cards.
 The new guidance requires gift card breakage income to be recognized in proportion to the pattern of rights exercised by the customer when the Company expects to be entitled to breakage.
 We plan to adopt this guidance in the first quarter of fiscal 2018 using the modified-retrospective method and are currently reviewing the potential financial impact of adoption of this standard.